isomerpages/moe-sembawangpri/_our-school/Principal's Message.md

 title: Principal's Message
 permalink: /our-school/principals-message/
 description: ""
-variant: markdown
+variant: tiptap
 ---
-Dear Parents and Students,

-Welcome to Sembawang Primary School.
-We are dedicated to creating a nurturing learning environment that cultivates innovative thinkers and instills strong values in our students.
+<p>Welcome to Sembawang Primary School!</p>
+<p>In 2024, we reviewed our school's strategic directions and goals, incorporating
+feedback from staff, students and parents, and aligning with MOE's key direction to prepare students for the future of learning.</p>

-Our vision of "Innovative Learners, Rooted in Values" serves as the foundation of our educational approach.
-We are committed to nurturing students who excel in critical and creative thinking, while also embodying principles of care, gratitude, integrity, curiosity, excellence, and resilience.
+<p>Our revised vision, "<strong><em>Future-Ready Learners, Rooted in Values</em></strong>",
+is the cornerstone of our educational approach.
+We aim to nurture reflective contributors and compassionate leaders who are confident, self-directed, and able to thrive in a rapidly changing, interconnected world.
+Our students are grounded in our school values: care, gratitude, integrity, curiosity, excellence and resilience.</p>

-Our mission of "Nurturing Innovators in a Vibrant Community" underscores our dedication to providing a dynamic and inclusive space for our students to explore, innovate, and collaborate.
-The motto "The Best from Me" encapsulates our belief in empowering each student to strive for excellence and contribute their best to the community.
+<p>Our revised mission, "<strong><em>Nurturing Future-Ready Learners in a Vibrant Community</em></strong>",
+reflects our commitment to holistic education through a dynamic and enabling environment.
+Our motto, "The Best from Me", embodies our belief in empowering each student to strive for excellence and contribute meaningfully to society.</p>
+<p>We bring these to life through innovative teaching methods, a rich curriculum,
+and diverse co-curricular activities.
+Our dedicated educators employ student-centric approaches, leveraging technology and real-world experiences to cultivate critical thinking, creativity, and collaboration skills.
+We also emphasise character development and values education, ensuring our students are well-prepared for the challenges and opportunities of the future</p>

-At Sembawang Primary, we are guided by the philosophy of providing a holistic education that fosters the joy of learning in a safe and caring environment.
-We believe in nurturing the whole child, ensuring that every student has the opportunity to thrive academically, socially, and emotionally.
+<p>In Sembawang Primary, we provide a holistic education that fosters the
+joy of learning in a safe, caring environment.
+We nurture the whole child, ensuring every student thrives academically, socially and emotionally.
+Our focus remains on developing student agency, empowering learners to take ownership of their journey and cultivate independence, responsibility and initiative.</p>
+<p>We invite you to explore our website to discover our programmes, initiatives

-This year, our focus will be on continuing to develop student agency.
-We want to empower our students to take ownership of their learning journey, fostering independence, and instilling a sense of responsibility and initiative.
-Together, let us continue to build a community where every student can reach their full potential and contribute positively to the world.
+and student achievements.
+Together, let's build a community where every student is inspired to reach their full potential and make a positive impact on the world.</p>

-Yours in education,
+<p>Yours in education,</p>

-Mr. Ng Aik Boon
+<p>Mr Ng Aik Boon</p>

-Last updated : 11/03/2024